Dabendorf/INF237-AlgoritmeEngineering/README.md

 - It then updates at two positions, removing the movie at its old position, putting it into the new one

 ### Geometry 1

+#### Imperfect GPS
+There are given coordinates and timestamps when a walker was at these positions.
+Also, there is a time intervall at which GPS measures the positions.
+Calculate how much the GPS distance differs from the real walking distance

+Solution:
+- There are four arrays, one for given points, one for the given timestamps
+- The same exists for the GPS coordinates and time stamps.
+- The GPS timestamps get calculated by the given intervall, the points are calculated given that.
+- I loop through the GPS times and look if they have corresponding times in the original time array.
+- If this is the case, I copy the points.
+If not, I use binary search to find the timestamps at the left and the right.
+- From that, I calculate the point in between.
+- Then, given these two point arrays, I calculate both sums of distances and return the difference of them.

 #### White Water Rafting
 There are an inner and an outer polygon, which do not touch each other.